hardin47/website/Math58/_book/04-InfNum.md

 * In an actual data analysis, we **only** see the middle graph.
 We do not see the population graph (left side) or the sampling distribution (right side).

-## 4/2/20 {#Apr2}
+## 4/2/20 Agenda {#Apr2}
-1. Standardized distribution of the sample mean
+1. The t-distribution
+2. Standardized t-score
+3. Hypothesis Testing & Confidence Intervals for one mean

+## 4/7/20 Agenda {#Apr7}
-2. Inference example for one sample mean
+1. Review of confidence interval for one mean
+2. Prediction Interval for a future observation

 ## Inference for a single mean, $\mu$ {#mean1inf}